 What are the two main types of sleep apnea?

 Obstructive Sleep Apnea (OSA).
 When you have obstructive sleep apnea, your lower jawbone muscles will be too weak to hold your jaw in place as you sleep.
 As a result, it can fall backward and your tongue with it.
 Your tongue will then block your airway, making it impossible to breathe clearly while sleeping.
 This is why people with OSA will typically snore or sound like they are choking in their sleep.
 This is one of the signs that the body is trying to move the tongue in order to breathe.
 Another cause of OSA is having too much fatty tissue in the back of your throat.
 This is one reason obesity is a risk factor for OSA.

 Central Sleep Apnea.
 In this condition, the brain is responsible for the sleep apnea.
 By not sending signals to the muscles in charge of breathing, your body fails to respond as it should.
 This is not something that can be treated by a dentist, but instead, you will need to see a specialist.

 How is sleep apnea treated?

 At SimpliSmiles, we recommend that patients explore all non-invasive treatment options first.
-This is why we will often suggest that our Hicksville, NY patients wear a removable oral appliance.
+This is why we will often suggest that our Hicksville or Farmingdale, NY patients wear a removable oral appliance.
 An oral appliance is a convenient treatment option because it does not make any noise and is incredibly discrete.
 Some patients also require the use of a CPAP machine to provide them with additional oxygen.
 The challenge with a CPAP is that it can be loud and uncomfortable to wear.
 The third treatment option for OSA is to have surgery to remove the extra fatty tissue blocking your airway.